Colorectal Cancer Screening and Treatment

 Screening tests can find colorectal cancer at an early stage when treatment works best.
 Some studies demonstrated that maintaining a healthy diet that is low in animal fat and high in fiber may decrease the risk for CRC.
 Furthermore, research has shown that certain supplements, Selenium or Vitamin D, and certain medications, Aspirin, may have a role in preventing colorectal cancer.
 While all the measures may reduce the risk, the most effective way to reduce your own risk is by having regular colorectal cancer screening beginning at age 50.

 If you are 50 years old or older, the answer is yes.
 Then continue cancer screening at regular intervals and at your colorectal surgeon’s recommendations.
 There are people who have a higher cancer risk than the average population.
 You may be one of them if you or a close relative had colorectal polyps or colorectal cancer, breast or uterine cancer.
 Other high risk patients are people who have an inflammatory bowel condition, like Crohn’s disease and ulcerative colitis.
 CRC can be caused by a genetic defect that leads to a familial predisposition to get colon cancer.
-Patients with a genetic defect that is linked to colorectal cancer should be screened earlier, often times beginning when they are in their late teens.
+Patients with a genetic defect that is linked to colorectal cancer should be screened earlier, oftentimes beginning when they are in their late teens.
 Common symptoms associated with CRC are rectal bleeding and changes of bowel habits, such as diarrhea or constipation.
 Weight loss or pain are usually late symptoms.

 Available exams include digital rectal examination, stool occult blood testing, colonoscopy and flexible sigmoidoscopy.
 A colonoscopy should be carried out every 10 years.
 Occult blood stool testing should be carried out every year.
 Flexible sigmoidoscopy should be performed every 5 years.
 In addition “virtual colonoscopy” and Barium enemas can be used for screening purposes.
 Both are x-ray tests.
 However, a non x- ray colonoscopy exam with the ability to take biopsies and remove pre-cancerous polyps before they can turn into cancer has remained the gold standard screening tool.

-If colorectal cancer is not confined to be a polyp, proper cancer treatment involves surgery to eliminate the cancer and to achieve a cure.
+If colorectal cancer is not confined to be a polyp, proper cancer treatment involves surgery to eliminate cancer and to achieve a cure.
 At times chemotherapy and radiation therapy may be required.
 If a cancer is diagnosed at an early stage the cure rate can be as high as 90%.
 However, if a cancer is diagnosed at an advanced stage the cure rate drops to 50% or even less.
 With minimally invasive surgery, including laparoscopy and robotic surgery, the recovery time after cancer surgery has become shorter than with open surgery.
 Thanks to laparoscopy and robotics many surgical procedures have become more precise given the improved visualization and the possibility to work in narrow spaces, like the lower pelvis.
-Also scars have become smaller and healing is faster and less painful.
-Using modern surgical techniques and instruments less than 5% of all CRC patients require a permanent colostomy, which is a surgically created opening that allows the excretion of stool into a bag like appliance.
-Colorectal cancer is a preventable cancer.
+Also, scars have become smaller and healing is faster and less painful.
+Using modern surgical techniques and instruments less than 5% of all CRC patients require a permanent colostomy, which is a surgically created opening that allows the excretion of stool into a bag like an appliance.
+Colorectal cancer is preventable cancer.
 The first and most important step towards preventing CRC is getting screened.
 Finally, any new changes of bowel habits, bleeding or pain should be discussed with a colorectal surgeon.